-LaTanya is passionate about leveraging the collective resources of black philanthropists to benefit black communities.
-In 2019, she launched Black Philanthropy Houston, a first-of-its-kind initiative to inspire, connect, and inform black givers in Houston.
+LaTanya is passionate about leveraging the collective resources of Black philanthropists and in 2019 launched Black Philanthropy Houston, a first-of-its-kind initiative to inspire, connect, and inform Houston donors.

-LaTanya began her career as the founding director of a national faith-based nonprofit where she established a collective investment fund and planned a national annual leadership conference.
-She has held senior roles in operations and external relations at community-based organizations and City Year, an AmeriCorps program.
+LaTanya began her career as the founding director of a national faith-based nonprofit and has held senior roles in operations and external relations at community-based organizations and City Year, an AmeriCorps partner.

-LaTanya is a native Houstonian and fifth generation Texan and enjoys travel, live music, long walks, and well-aged tequila.
+LaTanya is a native Houstonian and fifth generation Texan.
+She enjoys travel, live music, long walks, and well-aged tequila.

 "I worked with LaTanya while she was executive director at The Women's Resource of Greater Houston and I was president of the board.
 She is bright, conscientious and tireless in her pursuit of excellence and truly understands the philanthropic world.
 I would highly recommend her advisory services for anyone or organization that is looking for a strategic, well thought out approach to their philanthropic giving."